ryhorowitz/minyan-app/README.md

 ```sh
 touch .env
 ```

-Add the below code and replace the starred out fields with your Gmail credentials.
+In the .env file, add the below code and replace the starred out fields with your Gmail credentials.
 ```
     EMAIL_ENABLE_STARTTLS_AUTO=true
     EMAIL_PASSWORD=********** #use your own google app password